-Stone Soup Films combines collaboration, mentorship, education, and community service to tell the real-life stories behind local nonprofits that are transforming the lives of individuals in need.
-And why does this matter?
-Because crafting more meaningful messages, and telling more compelling stories, empowers both leaders and the organizations they head – making them better champions of their cause.
-Stone Soup addresses the need by building the storytelling capacity of area nonprofits and magnifying their capacity to effect change.
-Four times a year, it selects new partners with limited communications budgets; then staff and volunteers work with each to develop a clear communications strategy.
-This culminates in a short (five to seven minute) film that showcases the stories of transformation that are at the heart of each nonprofit's work – effectively and powerfully communicating the extraordinary work they do.
-The market value of these films?
+Stone Soup Films tells the real-life stories behind local nonprofits that transform the lives of individuals in need, because crafting meaningful messages empowers organizations to be better champions of their causes Ė and amplifies their impact.
+Twice per year Stone Soup selects new partners with limited budgets; then staff and volunteers work with each organization to develop a clear communications strategy.
+This culminates in a five- to seven-minute film that showcases stories of transformation Ė effectively and powerfully communicating the heart of each nonprofitís work.
+For two weekends a year, the Doc-In-A-Day Challenge offers healthy competition (and a $1,000 prize) for nonprofit filmmaking on the fly, producing two- to three-minute films for the greater good.
+The market value of this work?
 Up to $40,000.
-The financial cost to the nonprofit?
-Free of charge.
-A gift to Stone Soup is truly a contribution to DC’s nonprofits and, most importantly, the people they serve.
+The financial cost to nonprofits?
+Zero.
+A gift to Stone Soup Films is really a contribution to DCís nonprofits and, most importantly, the people they serve.

 Headquarters: DC-Ward 2

 - Total in-kind value contributed last fiscal year:

 - Total films produced last fiscal year: